How to Become a Counselor in Maine

 NYU Steinhardt School of Culture, Education, and Human Development

-• GRE scores are not required.
+• GRE not required

-info
+info AD

 Counselor Education in Maine

-To become a licensed clinical professional counselor in Maine, applicants must complete a 60 credit degree program accredited by CACREP or meet the standards set forth by the Board of Counseling Professionals Licensure.
+To become a licensed clinical professional counselor in Maine, applicants must complete a 60-credit degree program accredited by CACREP or meet the standards set forth by the Board of Counseling Professionals Licensure.
 Coursework includes:

 1. Human Growth and Development